OlivierLDff/QaterialGallery/README.md

-# EreiDM
+# QQuickMaterialHelperGallery

-QQuickMaterialHelperGallery is a graphical tool to control and configure Dmx/Rdm network.
+QQuickMaterialHelperGallery is a showcase application and contains example for the library QQuickMaterialHelper.

 ## Build